-Past Due Payment Obligations
+Past Due Payment Obligations - Self-Pay Students

-Students who default on their tuition payments and enter "past due" status will have their account sent to collections after one hundred twenty days (120 days).
+Students who pay for their education themselves are required to make timely payments.
+Those students who default on their tuition payments and enter "past due" status will have their account sent to a third-party collections service after one hundred twenty days (120 days).
 The student's account will be considered inactive, and they will not be permitted to continue their coursework until their account is brought current or paid in full.